D E BATE

 P K CHOUDHURY Vice Chairman & Group CEO, ICRA

 THE prevailing macro-economic conditions and the overall performance of the Indian economy over the recent years have resulted in a justified confidence about continued economic growth.
 India Inc is being taken very seriously as an integral part of the global economy and the brand India is well respected.
-While the
+While the main growth driver has been the service sector led by IT & ITES, the manufacturing sector has also not lagged behind and has been demonstrating its ability to stand up to the global standards of performance.

 This has been achieved despite infrastructural bottlenecks, competitive pressures arising out of opening up of the economy and the occasional uncertainties in the process of disinvestment.
 However, there have always been certain anxieties and some valid apprehensions about sustainability of this pace of growth.
 This has now become a little stronger due to some recent developments in the Indian economy.

-we may go back to the interest structure prevailing in early/mid ’90s and consequently the manufacturing sector, in particular, may become globally uncompetitive.
+The most important of them is the gradual hardening of interest rates.
+The anxiety is that, at this rate, we may go back to the interest structure prevailing in early/mid ’90s and consequently the manufacturing sector, in particular, may become globally uncompetitive.
 The other apprehensions are in terms of steep rise in the manpower cost and space cost eroding the competitive advantages of India as a low cost economy and reducing the advantages of cost arbitrage.
 The infrastructural bottlenecks, of course, continue to be a major cause of concern.
 The exporters, including IT & ITES service exporters, are also worried about the exchange rate movement vis-à-vis the dollar, the United States being the major importer of these services.

-unlikely that these would have a serious adverse impact on the economic growth.
+These are valid apprehensions and genuine causes of concern.
+However, it is very unlikely that these would have a serious adverse impact on the economic growth.
 There are mitigating factors and systemic strengths to offset the adverse impact to a significant extent.
 The Indian economy, during its recent growth phase, has demonstrated considerable resilience to adverse conditions.
 Almost all the major economic entities and sectors in the country have restructured and realigned themselves to become globally competitive in terms of skills, technology, productivity and quality standards.
 The acceptability of Indian goods and services is at all times high.
 The consumption pattern within the country, backed up by adequate purchasing power, has significantly increased the domestic demand.

 The most vulnerable to the interest rate movements are the SMEs and exporters.
 The large organised players are not highly leveraged and, in any case they would be in a position to access the global capital market, if the need arise and may even be benefited due to hardening of the rupee.
 The viability of infrastructure sector would be somewhat affected due to the upward movement in the interest rates.
-However, the initiatives taken in infrastructure development through private sector participation, though may be
+However, the initiatives taken in infrastructure development through private sector participation, though may become a bit slow, would continue to have considerable investment through innovative funding structures in the years to come and would have consequential positive economic impact.

 The buoyancy in investment climate and the level of confidence of the investors have not dampened despite the hardening of interest rates or the rising manpower cost.
 Even the interest rates would be dependent on demand-supply interactions and the water would find its own level.
 There could be some marginal movements in the rate of GDP growth, either way, but within a narrow band in the next few years.
 There could be minor adjustments but not economic slowdown; definitely not in the medium term.